 The program is open to international students from undergraduate and graduate programs, as well as to working professionals.

 Nazarbayev University is a Western-style university located in Nur-Sultan, Kazakhstan, where English is the language of instruction.
 This is the first university in Kazakhstan that is committed to working according to international academic standards, guided by the principles of autonomy and academic freedom.

 Student Tutors: In addition to attending regular office hours held by instructors, bilingual student tutors provide additional support and conversational practice in Kazakh.
 Our program fosters close contact with local NU students to help SSRES students to forge lasting international friendships.

 Virtual Excursions: This year, our online program will enable students to take regular virtual excursions to various cities and sites in Kazakhstan, hosted by student tutors, as well as instructors, and program staff.
 The virtual platform will enable students to experience Kazakhstan, well beyond the city of Nur-Sultan.

 Eurasian Studies Lecture Series Nazarbayev University is a world research leader in Eurasian studies.
-The School of Humanities and Social Sciences at Nazarbayev University offers both an M.A. and a Ph.D. in Eurasian Studies, taught in English.
+The School of Sciences and Humanities at Nazarbayev University offers both an M.A. and a Ph.D. in Eurasian Studies, taught in English.
 It is the first of its kind to be offered in Kazakhstan, and one of only a handful across the Eurasian region.

 Designed to be broad in focus and accessible to general audiences, the series contains a variety of lectures on topics related to the culture, history, politics and literature of Kazakhstan are given by the Nazarbayev University professors who introduce students to the most current research in their fields.
 The Lecture Series is open to the SSRES 2021 participants, as well as to the NU community, including students and faculty.